What you need to know about Strong Customer Authentication (SCA)

 SCA will be required for all customer-initiated online and in-app payments within Europe, where both the business taking the payment and the cardholder’s bank are in the European Economic Area (EEA).
-In other words, if you operate an online/in-app business based in the EEA and have customers who are also in the EEA, your transactions will need to be SCA compliant by September 14, 2019.
+In other words, if you operate an online/in-app business based in the EEA and have customers who are also in the EEA, your transactions will need to be SCA compliant .
 Also note that SCA will apply regardless of Brexit in the UK.

 How will Square help me prepare for SCA?

-We are working on updates to our platform to enable your application to become SCA-compliant and to minimize the impact of declined payments.
+We made updates to the Square Payment Form and the Connect V2 APIs to enable your application to become SCA-compliant and to minimize the impact of declined payments.
 These updates will let you provide additional information about your customer to Square, like full name and billing address, to help Square assess the riskiness of a transaction.
 Our APIs will automatically apply for all possible exemptions for low value and low risk transactions to reduce friction for your customers while keeping your transactions compliant with SCA.
 If no exemption applies, we will dynamically trigger a challenge to authenticate the customer with at least two of the following three elements:

 Using two of these elements together, instead of the traditional approach of using only passwords, will help reduce online fraud.
 We will also incorporate other low friction authentication mechanisms like fingerprint and facial recognition to help increase your conversion rates.